 Continuation in the Specialization program with the Software Quality Option requires a GPA of at least 5.5 in the preceding Fall/Winter.
-Graduation requires a GPA of at least 5.5 on the last \star 90 credited to the degree.
+Graduation requires a GPA of at least 5.5 on the last ★90 credited to the degree.

-Year 2 Year 3

-Same as for regular Specialization CMPUT 300, 301, 379 STAT 222 ★6 in CMPUT at the 300-level or higher (see Notes 3 and 4) ★6 in Business electives (see Note 1 below) ★3 in an Arts option ★3 in a Science option

-Year 4 Year 5

-IIP (WKEXP 921, 922, 923) - 16 month Industrial Internship (Note: Students in the program who fail to obtain placement in the IIP must withdraw from the program, but may continue as Specialization or Honors students).
-CMPUT 400, 401, 402 ★6 in CMPUT at the 300-level or higher (see Notes 3 and 4) ★6 in Business electives (see Note 1 below) ★3 in an approved option ★3 in an Arts option ★3 in an Arts option
+Year 2 Year 3 Same as for regular Specialization CMPUT 300, 301, 379 ★3 in a MATH or STAT option at the 200-level or higher (see Note 5) ★6 in CMPUT at the 300-level or higher (see Notes 3 and 4) ★6 in Business electives (see Note 1 below) ★3 in an Arts option ★3 in a Science option Year 4 Year 5 IIP (WKEXP 921, 922, 923) - 16 month Industrial Internship (Note: Students in the program who fail to obtain placement in the IIP must withdraw from the program, but may continue as Specialization or Honors students).
+CMPUT 400, 401, 402 ★6 in CMPUT at the 300-level or higher (see Notes 3 and 4) ★6 in Business electives (see Note 1 below) ★3 in a Approved option ★3 in a Science option ★3 in an Arts option

-Notes

-Students in the Specialization Program with the Software Quality Option must choose ★12 from the following Business courses:
+(1) Students in the Specialization Program with the Software Quality Option must choose ★12 from the following Business courses:

-MGTSC 352, 422, 461, 465; MIS 412, 413, 414, 417
+MGTSC 352, 422, 461, 465; MIS 412, 414

 - (2) Because the BSc Specialization in Computing Science Software Quality Option includes the Industrial Internship Program component, students are eligible to apply for ISP (Information Systems Professional) certification upon completing 6 months of work experience in the software industry after graduation.
 The ISP is a registered designation under the Professional and Occupational Associations Registration Act in Alberta.
-The ISP Designation was registered in February 1997, and is administered by the Registrar of CIPS Alberta. - (3) Specialization students must take ★6 in Group A courses which include CMPUT 304, 325, 340 and 474.
-A complete list of Group A courses to be offered in a given year is available from the department.

-(4) Specialization students must take ★3 in Group B courses which include CMPUT 400, 401, 412, 414, 415, 422, 466, and 485.
-The department may approve variations in the above requirement on application.
+The ISP Designation was registered in February 1997, and is administered by the Registrar of CIPS Alberta. - (3) Specialization students must take 6 in Group A courses which include CMPUT 304, 325, 340 and 474.
+A complete list of Group A courses to be offered in a given year is available from the department. - (4) Specialization students must take ★3 in Group B project courses which include CMPUT 400, 401, 412, 414, 415, 422, 466, and 485.
+The department may approve variations in the above requirement on application. - a.
+CMPUT 400 satisfies the project requirement, but cannot be used as 3 in CMPUT at the 300-level or higher or as a Science option. - (5) Some higher level CMPUT courses may require specific MATH courses as prerequisites.
+These prerequisites should be taken for the MATH or STAT option.